+Node O13.
+Buprenorphine maintenance or long-acting injectable naltrexone, if not tried already.

-Node 13.
-For individuals with recurrent relapses despite seemingly adequate buprenorphine treatment and associated psychiatric and psychosocial treatment, opioid treatment programs using methadone may offer several advantages.
-These include the potential institution of supervised daily dosing, positive and negative contingencies for abstinence and continued substance use, respectively, the capacity to provide ancillary treatment for other psychosocial and medical problems, intensive urine collection and testing, and regular individual and group counseling that focuses on substance use.
+For individuals who have responded poorly to long-acting injectable naltrexone, then buprenorphine maintenance would be a recommended treatment.
+Similarly, for those with recurrent relapses despite seemingly adequate buprenorphine treatment and associated psychiatric and psychosocial treatment, one should reconsider medically supervised withdrawal (inpatient if necessary) followed by naltrexone (particularly long-acting injectable naltrexone) if it has not been used before or if it has been used before with good success at times; considerations for naltrexone are discussed in Node O5.
+If the patient has already tried naltrexone without success, or if the patient declines this option, then opioid treatment programs using methadone may offer several advantages.
+These include the potential institution of supervised daily dosing; positive and negative contingencies for abstinence and continued substance use, respectively; the capacity to provide ancillary treatment for other psychosocial and medical problems; intensive urine collection and testing; and, regular individual and group counseling that focuses on substance use.
 The patient can be inducted onto methadone at the opioid treatment program.
 As with buprenorphine, the therapeutic dose of methadone can be variable.
 Doses above 60 mg a day are typically needed to significantly reduce opioid use, although some patients may respond to lower doses (LOE V).
 Conversely, some patients may need much higher doses, e.g., > 100 mg a day, to achieve optimal benefit (LOE IA).
 When patients are not responding well despite seemingly adequate doses, measurement of peak and trough methadone levels may be indicated to rule out the possibility of rapid methadone metabolism (LOE V).
-(Kleber et al., 2007; Gowing et al., 2006; Strain et al., 1999)

-Patients receiving methadone maintenance treatment should receive regular medical attention, including checking liver function tests and monitoring cardiac electrical activity, since high-dose methadone has been shown in some instances to increase the QTc interval (LOE IV).
-Since methadone has a number of drug-drug interactions with the types of medications that opioid-dependent patients are frequently prescribed (e.g., HIV medications, antibiotics, and psychiatric medications), the physician should monitor these other medications carefully in people who are receiving methadone.
+(Kleber et al., 2007; Strain et al., 1999) Patients receiving methadone maintenance treatment should receive regular medical attention, including checking liver function tests and monitoring cardiac electrical activity, since high-dose methadone has been shown in some instances to increase the OTc interval (LOE IV).
+Since methadone has a number of drug-drug interactions with the types of medications that opioiddependent patients are frequently prescribed (e.g., HIV medications, antibiotics, and psychiatric medications), the physician should monitor these other medications carefully in people who are receiving methadone.
 As described above, patient preference is a critical consideration in making a treatment plan.
 Many opioid-dependent patients may be reluctant to enter methadone maintenance treatment.
 In such situations, as described above when discussing buprenorphine maintenance treatment, the physician should discuss the risks and benefits of methadone maintenance and alternative treatments with the patient.
 If the patient refuses methadone maintenance treatment, and has not responded well to buprenorphine maintenance treatment, then alternatives such as naltrexone maintenance, intensive psychosocial treatment, and/or residential treatment should be considered.

+Node O14.
+Result?

-Node 14.
-Individuals who receive methadone maintenance treatment and do well should go to Node 7.
-If they are not doing well, they may need additional psychosocial or psychiatric treatment, as in Node O15.
+Individuals who receive methadone, buprenorphine, or naltrexone (e.g., extended-release naltrexone) maintenance treatment and do well should go to Node O7.
+If they are not doing well, one should reconsider naltrexone (particularly long-acting injectable naltrexone) if it has not been used before or if it has been used before with good success at times; considerations for naltrexone are discussed in Node O5.
+If the patient has already tried naltrexone without success, or if the patient declines this option, then one may need to add more psychosocial or psychiatric treatment, as in Node O15.

-Node 15.
+Node O15.
+Behavioral Treatments.

 The patient should receive more intensive psychosocial services.
 Examples of this would include individual and/or group drug counseling (including intensive outpatient or partial hospital treatment), attendance at self-help groups such as Narcotics Anonymous or Alcoholics Anonymous, sober housing, or residential treatment to ensure stabilization.